 Book of the Month

-Keep an eye out for the book review on Wednesday, May 2.
-Suggestions for subsequent Books of the Month are welcome and appreciated.
-Click here to join our book club group on Facebook.
+As always, suggestions for subsequent Books of the Month are welcome and appreciated.
 Click here to submit your book suggestion.
-Happy reading!